List of paintings by Paul Cézanne

-This is an incomplete list of the paintings by the French painter Paul Cézanne.
+This is a complete list of the paintings by the French painter Paul Cézanne.
 The artistic career of Cézanne spanned more than forty years, from roughly 1860 to 1906, and formed a bridge between Impressionism and Post-Impressionism.
 Cézanne was one of a trio with Vincent van Gogh and Paul Gauguin that were underappreciated in their time but who would have an incalculable effect on the art of the twentieth century, providing an inspiration for artists such as Pablo Picasso and Henri Matisse.
 Picasso would go so far as to call Cézanne "The father of us all".

 A prolific artist, he produced more than 900 oil paintings and 400 watercolours, including many incomplete works.
 The first complete catalogue of his work was authored by Lionello Venturi in 1936.
 Further catalogues were produced by John Rewald and an online catalogue by Walter Feilchenfeldt, David Nash and Jayne Warman.